What Does Creatine Do?

 Athletes and body builders have used creatine supplements for decades to help increase and maintain muscle mass.
-But research shows older adults can enjoy its muscle-strengthening benefits as well.
-It has been widely studied for safety and effectiveness, and shown it can also help muscle recovery after exercise.
+But research shows all adults—even older adults—can enjoy its muscle-strengthening benefits as well.
+Creatine has also been widely studied for safety and effectiveness.
 Dr. Ni's OC2 provides 5 grams in a daily serving, a moderate amount that has been shown to be effective while also being well-tolerated.*

 Why creatine monohydrate?

 The creatine in Dr. Ni's OC2 is creatine monohydrate, chosen because it's an easily absorbed form of creatine.
-When consumed, it's absorbed through the stomach and stored in muscles, where it's available when needed.
+When consumed, it's absorbed through the gut and stored in muscles, where it's available when needed.

 A few things to know.